Nikolay-Ts/pyfi/README.md

 > > python -m pip install .

-or if you want an instialltion that changes for each new compile automatically
+or if you want an installation that changes for each new compile automatically

 > > pip -m pip install -e .